aaqibzee/MagniCMS/README.md

     <br/>c. .Net Framework
     <br/>d.
 Any browser

-2) Open project in Visual Studio (Must be opened as Administrator)
+2) Open the project in Visual Studio (Must be opened as Administrator)
 3) Build the main solution and let the Nuget restore the packages
 4) Set "EnvironmentSetter" as startup project and run the solution
-5) The program will take care of setting up everything and it will launch application in browser
+5) The program will take care of setting up everything and it will launch applicatoin in the browser

 # Setup guidelines (To contribute as a developer):